Skip to Content

 Live Chat Now

+Lofting kits are not to block the entrance or exit from the room.
+Doors and windows should not be obstructed in any way.
 Students are not permitted to disturb the surface coating of the ceiling in any residence hall.

-Because of the possibility of damage to the facilities, lofts must be free standing and must not be attached to any walls, ceilings, or floors.
+Due to the possibility of damage to the facilities, lofts must be free standing and must not be attached to any walls, ceilings, or floors.
 Lofts may not be stacked on other pieces of furniture (desk, dresser, and bookcases) or on cinder blocks, etc. These arrangements are inherently unstable and damage University furniture/facilities.
+The lofts must be made of non-combustible or fire-treated materials.

-The student assumes all dangers and risks associated with using a loft, including possible injury due to falling from the lofted bed.
+The student assumes all dangers and risks associated with using a lofting kit, including possible injury due to falling from the lofted bed.
 The student waives and releases the University from any claims, demands, actions, or causes of action for costs, expenses, or damages to personal property, or personal injury, or illness, paralysis, or death, arising from or related to using a loft, and student agrees to hold harmless and indemnify the University for any loss or damage arising from or related to student’s use of a loft.

 Challenge the conventional.
 Create the exceptional.
 No Limits.